Newlode/forcepoint-ngfw-licenses/README.md

 ## Usage

-You have to download "Purchase" html files and drop them in the same directory than `forcepoint-licenses` binary.
+You have to download "Purchase" html files, or put all engines PoS into one or many files and drop them in the same directory than `forcepoint-licenses` binary.

 ### To verify PoS validity and status

 This command will parse every html files and search for Forcepoint NGFW PoS.
 Each of them will be load on Forcepoint license center and registration status will be retrived.

 ```
-> forcepoint-licenses verify
+> forcepoint-licenses verify Purchase-Distributor-2019-08-15_151007.html engine_list.txt
 7 PoS read from 2 files

 Found 7 valid PoS: